rajkorde/storyteller/README.md

 docker run -p 8000:8000 storyteller
 ```

-Then open `http://localhost:8000` to use the frontend.
+Then open `http://localhost:8000` to use the responsive frontend.

 ## Target Audience